rayfrankenstein/AITOW/README.md

 “[The result of scrum sprints:] Short sight vision.
 With 2-week or 3-week sprints, people don’t want and don’t dare to make big things happen.
 Teams are afraid to take risks, to avoid losing sprint velocity, avoid creating more backlogs.As a result, it is incredibly hard to create good products with good technologies.”—Chao Hong Linh, Why Agile doesn’t work, [http://hanoian.com/content/index.php/26-why-agile-doesn-t-work](http://hanoian.com/content/index.php/26-why-agile-doesn-t-work)

 ---
+>  _A big motivator [for agile/scrum] wasn't just "Craftsmen who want to do their craft more effectively", it was "Employees who are being abused by project managers, Gantt charts, and top-down waterfall death marches, who want to have sanity_

+"And now we’re abused by velocity chart, retrospective about our failings, continuous change because we’re agile, under pressure all the time because of the two weeks « sprint » which end being a disguised death march…
+So how is it any better?"--Arcanum-XIII, [https://news.ycombinator.com/item?id=31533420](https://news.ycombinator.com/item?id=31533420)
+---

 “Agile Manifesto and the four values

 • Individuals and interactions over processes and tools